A cultivar with bicoloured flowers - white with... red lips.

-Water my baby sage 'hot lips'
+Arroser my baby sage 'hot lips'

 Always thoroughly water adult plant even if that means doing it less often; the plant will develop a better root system if it must look for water deep underground.
 "Thoroughly" means that the water you pour is no longer absorbed by the soil and forms a little puddle.
 Unless otherwise stated, never wet the foliage: plants "drink" with their roots.

 The seedlings need to be watered with a light shower so as to not turn over everything.
 Keep them constantly moist to encourage germination.

 Tailler my baby sage 'hot lips'

 In the spring, cut the very external stems and the ends of the branches that flowered the previous year.